 The other main reason is obvious, it is to set a benchmark of skill and equipment requirements to be able to go out and do the job of a professional locator.

 But I don’t think I need to go through that, as that should be pretty self-explanatory.

-- They moved from just taking enquiries over the phone to taking them via the web — this way customers can put requests in 24 hours a day, 7 days a week 365 days a year.
+- They moved from just taking inquiries over the phone to taking them via the web — this way customers can put requests in 24 hours a day, 7 days a week 365 days a year.

-- They built an online app for putting applications in for plans, so that when you were out on a site you could just open your app and put your request in, rather than having to do it when you got back to the office.
+- They built an online app for putting applications in for plans so that when you were out on a site you could just open your app and put your request in, rather than having to do it when you got back to the office.